kohya-ss/sd-scripts/README.md

 - Fused optimizer is available for SDXL training.
 PR [#1259](https://github.com/kohya-ss/sd-scripts/pull/1259) Thanks to 2kpr!
   - The memory usage during training is significantly reduced by integrating the optimizer's backward pass with step.
 The training results are the same as before, but if you have plenty of memory, the speed will be slower.
   - Specify the `--fused_backward_pass` option in `sdxl_train.py`.
-At this time, only AdaFactor is supported.
+At this time, only Adafactor is supported.
 Gradient accumulation is not available.
   - Setting mixed precision to `no` seems to use less memory than `fp16` or `bf16`.
   - Training is possible with a memory usage of about 17GB with a batch size of 1 and fp32.
 If you specify the `--full_bf16` option, you can further reduce the memory usage (but the accuracy will be lower).
 With the same memory usage as before, you can increase the batch size.
   - PyTorch 2.1 or later is required because it uses the new API `Tensor.register_post_accumulate_grad_hook(hook)`.